-Empathy in children--and the development of empathy in children--is a hot topic.
+Empathy in children is a hot topic.

 Empathy seems to be a crucial component of social intelligence.
 And many people have argued that empathy is the basis for morality.